-OPTION II: This program is designed for candidates who want an advanced degree in preparation for doctoral studies or specialization in the field of special education.
+Option II: This program is designed for candidates who want an advanced degree in preparation for doctoral studies or specialization in the field of special education.
 This program is a total 30 semester hours and includes:

-- 1. At least 3 semester hours in statistics and research methods. - 2.
-A Special Education core of at least 15 semester hours. - 3.
-Appropriate restricted electives as approved by a Special Education advisor to complete the minimum number of program semester hours. - 4.
-Comprehensive Assessment (see next section).
+- At least 3 semester hours in statistics and research methods. - A Special Education core of at least 15 semester hours. - Appropriate restricted electives as approved by a Special Education advisor to complete the minimum number of program semester hours. - Comprehensive Assessment (see next section).

-EDUC 6995 Comprehensive Exam: Special Education (0 sem hrs.)

-OR Thesis Option: (See Coordinator for approval)
+EDUC 6995 Comprehensive Exam: Special Education (0 sem hrs. fee required) OR Thesis Option: see Program Director for approval.